Glenwood Neighborhood Plan

 In response to requests from the Greater Glenwood Neighborhood Association (GGNA), the City Council directed City staff to develop a neighborhood plan for the Glenwood neighborhood that provided a general framework to direct growth and reinvestment in the area.

-This planning effort, headed by the Planning and Community Development Department (PCD), which was then known as the Housing and Community Development Department or HCD, included collaboration with other City departments including Transportation, Police, Fire, Engineering and Inspections, Libraries, Parks and Recreation, Field Operations, and Public Affairs, as well as GGNA.
+This planning effort, headed by the Planning Department, included collaboration with other City departments including Transportation, Police, Fire, Engineering and Inspections, Libraries, Parks and Recreation, Field Operations, and Public Affairs, as well as GGNA.
 Public engagement in this planning process included a series of 11 public meetings between November 2006 and January 2008.
 These meetings attracted a broad spectrum of interest from property owners, residents, business operators, landlords, clergy, University of North Carolina - Greensboro (UNCG) administrators, and adjacent neighborhoods.
 City Council adopted the Glenwood Neighborhood Plan in February 2008.

 The adopted Glenwood Neighborhood Plan, as amended, is available in digital form below.
 The complete plan, including maps, is a large file (25 MB), so it is available either with or without the maps, each of which may be downloaded individually: